Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

-Our simulation results in \Cref{sec:experimental results} investigate other aspects that highlight the subtleties in designing learning schemes.
-For example, they provide evidence that depending on the relationship between the arrival rate and the service rate, sampling our continuous-time system at a faster rate than the arrivals could reduce the regret.
+Furthermore, our simulation results in \Cref{sec:experimental results} provide evidence that depending on the relationship between the arrival rate and the service rate, sampling our continuous-time system at a faster rate than the arrivals could reduce the regret.
 We also show that subtle differences in variable updates in the learning scheme have a substantial impact on the regret achieved.
 Thus, the choice of the trade-off of regret between the different parameter regimes determines the learning scheme.